aquafir/UtilityFace/README.md

 * `PropId.TryGetEnum(PropType value)` maps values of a property to their enum, if there is one
 * Used to find names / valid values

+#### ComputedProperty

+A `ComputedProperty` is a desired property that doesn't directly exist

+* Min damage from variance
+* Calculated resistance of armor
+* etc.

 #### Descriptions

 * `wo.Describe` returns a description of a given WorldObject by routing it to the relevant collections of descriptions